postak/apex2swagger/README.md

 # Exposing Oracle APEX REST Data Services using Swagger

-There are two ways to extract REST configuration
+There are two ways to extract REST configuration from APEX

 1. Via sqlplus shell access to the server hosting oracle instance and if you have *system* account credential
 2. Via *Export* function in RESTful Services web interface on the [APEX](http://apex.oracle.com)